 Repeat after me: It is noisy at home.

-Use Remote Microphone Technology (Roger, MiniMic, etc.) or bluetooth streaming to the hearing aids or cochlear implants gives the best sound quality.
-If you have access to these- use them!
+Remote Microphone Technology (Roger, MiniMic, etc.) or Bluetooth streaming to the hearing aids or cochlear implants gives the best sound quality.
+If you have access to these– use them!
 If the parent is listening you can use an audio cable splitter so they can plug in a set of headphones.
-If the parent doesn’t have a splitter they can call into the video chat on another device and mute their own microphone and just use it for listening.
+If the parent doesn’t have a splitter, they can call into the video chat on another device, mute their own microphone, and just use it for listening.
 Check out my E-Learning With Hearing Loss blog post for information about how to connect most hearing technology.

-If they don’t have access to their Remote Microphone Technology, using an external speaker for their computer or phone can help make sound louder and more clear than built-in computer speakers.
+If they don’t have access to their Remote Microphone Technology, using an external speaker for their computer or phone can help make sounds louder and clearer than built-in computer spea

 Good lighting is key– children with hearing loss need those visual cues so make sure you have good lighting.

 I LOVE this YouTube video about How to Look Good on Video Calls for Zoom and FaceTime.
 Angie gives great examples for how to set up angles and lighting plus spills the tea about how to turn on the beauty filter on Zoom (why isn’t this automatically on btw??).
 I started using an empty diaper box as a laptop stand when video chatting after watching and the angle is so much better.

 I made a free PDF version of these Tips for E-Learning with Hearing Loss that you can download and share with parents, teachers, and other therapists.
 Be sure to sign up for my Hearing Happy Hour Newsletter to get more handy tips and PDFs like Bullying Prevention in Kids With Hearing Loss.

 The Big Picture